andriustheviking/unreal-notes/unreal-objects.md

   - Sets the forward direction vector input
   - DOES account for framerate

+- `APawn::DetachFromControllerPendingDestroy()`
+  - Call this function to detach safely pawn from its controller, knowing that we will be destroyed soon.

 ## ACharacter : APawn

   Characters are Pawns that have a humanoid mesh, collision, and built-in movement logic.
 They are responsible for all physical interaction between the player or AI and the world, and also implement basic networking and input models.